wandb/docs/docs/guides/model_registry/walkthrough.md

 ```

 ## Promote a model version
-Mark a model version ready for the next stage of your machine learning workflow with an *alias*.
-Each registered model can have one or more aliases.
-Each alias can only be assigned to a single model version at a time.
+Mark a model version ready for the next stage of your machine learning workflow with a [*model alias*](./model-management-concepts.md#model-alias).
+Each registered model can have one or more model aliases.
+A model alias can only belong to a single model version at a time.

 For example, suppose that after evaluating a model's performance, you are confident that the model is ready for production.
 To promote that model version, add the `production` alias to that specific model version.

 :::tip
-The `production` alias is one of the most common aliases we see used to mark a model as production-ready.
+The `production` alias is one of the most common aliases used to mark a model as production-ready.
 :::

 You can add an alias to a model version interactively with the W&B App UI or programmatically with the Python SDK.
 The following steps show how to add an alias with the W&B Model Registry App: